-Many modern Amiga cards use Xilinx chips for everything from a basic FPGA for auto configuration to full blown CPU replacements.
+Many modern Amiga cards use Xilinx chips for everything from a basic CPLD for auto configuration to full blown CPU replacements.
 My Terrible Fire 534 accelerator has two of these chips and they are field programmable using JTAG.
 It turns out a Raspberry Pi can be turned into a programmer for these, so this is how to do it.

 First of all you need a Raspberry Pi, preferably not version 4.
 There are ways to make this work with v4 but I haven’t tried them, I’m told they are slower too.
 I happened to have a spare Pi Zero W which I bought for another project.
 It needed the GPIO pins soldered on and I have some spare right-angle ones from a previous Amiga repair, so I soldered these on.

-The SD card was flashed with Raspbian and setup with SSH access so I could remote into it from my laptop to manage things.
+The SD card was flashed with Raspbian Lite and setup with SSH access so I could remote into it from my laptop to manage things.

 We then need to build the programming software, this is a fork of xc3sprog that supports Raspberry Pi: